Shape-Guided Diffusion with Inside-Outside Attention: Shape-Guided Diffusion

 \subsection{Inside-Outside Inversion}

 To edit real images, we use DDIM inversion~\cite{song2020denoising, nichol2022glide} to convert the source image to inverted noise.
 However, we observe that using inversion with a text-to-image diffusion model often results in a shape-text faithfulness tradeoff.
-Nonzero levels of classifier-free guidance can completely destroy information about the source object (see bottom row of \autoref{fig:intuition}).
+While running generation with the fully conditional or unconditional model can reconstruct the real image, using non-zero levels of classifier-free guidance can completely drift from the real image, as seen in the bottom row of~\autoref{fig:intuition}.
 We propose applying Inside-Outside Attention to mitigate this trade-off.
 Similar to how prior work can associate tokens to \textit{entire images}~\cite{gal2022image, valevski2022unitune}, with Inside-Outside Attention we can associate tokens to \textit{specific spatial regions}.
-As such, if the token remains the same its associated region should remain the same (e.g., ``dog'' and ``background'' in the reconstruction setting) and if it changes its associated region should change (e.g., ``dog'' in the editing setting) without affecting other regions.
-While without our method (bottom) the inverted noise is able to retain some information about the real image -- the checkerboard pattern on the chair is converted to flowers or polka dots in the bottom row -- with our method (top) the edited image is able to retain the full chair.
-We also depict the cross-attention map for ``dog'', where without our method the attention map weakly includes the background and with our method the map is localized to the dog.
+As seen in the top row of ~\autoref{fig:intuition}, applying our mechanism during inversion and generation allows one to both reconstruct and edit the real image with classifier-free guidance.
+We also visualize the cross-attention maps for the token ``dog,'' where with our mechanism its effect is constrained to the silhouette and leaves the chair in the background unaffected, whereas without our mechanism its effect leaks into the background and morphs the dog while removing the chair.